cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### Group notation

+- We reserve the usage of the notation GG for prime-order additive groups.
+- We reserve the letter n to denote the order of the group GG (otherwise written order(GG)).
-- We use the letter p to denote the order of a group GG throughout, where the instantiation of the specific group is defined by context.
+- We reserve the letter p to denote the order of the underlying Galois Field associated with the group GG throughout.
+Formally, we use GF(p) to denote the Galois Field of scalar values associated with the group GG.
+- We let byteLength(GF(p)) = (p+7)/8 refer to the number of bytes needed to write all elements in GF(p).
 - For elements A & B of GG, we write A + B to denote the addition of thr group elements.
-- We use GF(p) to denote the Galois Field of scalar values associated with the group GG.
 - For a scalar r in GF(p), and a group element A, we write rA to denote the scalar multiplication of A.
 - For two scalars r, s in GF(p), we use r+s to denote the resulting scalar in